terracoin/terracoin/doc/build-openbsd.md

 BerkeleyDB is only necessary for the wallet functionality.
 To skip this, pass `--disable-wallet` to `./configure`.

 It is mandatory to use Berkeley DB 4.8.
 There is no BerkeleyDB library package in OpenBSD so if you need it you should build it yourself.
-To do so you can download the installation script included in BTC contrib [here/](https://github.com/bitcoin/bitcoin/blob/master/contrib/install_db4.sh) and use it in the following way from the folder where you've decided to put it:
+To do so you can download the installation script included in BTC contrib [here](https://github.com/bitcoin/bitcoin/blob/master/contrib/install_db4.sh) and use it in the following way from the folder where you've decided to put it:

 ```shell
 ./install_db4.sh `pwd` CC=cc CXX=c++
 ```

-Before using it please keep in mind that the backslash (```\```) may not be interpreted correctly by your version of bash so it may be advisable to edit instal_db4.sh and to change the line
+Before using it please keep in mind that the backslash (```\```) may not be interpreted correctly by your version of bash so it could be advisable to edit instal_db4.sh and to change the line

 ```"${BDB_PREFIX}/${BDB_VERSION}/dist/configure" \
   --enable-cxx --disable-shared --disable-replication --with-pic --prefix="${BDB_PREFIX}" \